International labour law: Child labour

 The majority of UN Member States has ratified both C138 and C182.
-The Worst Forms of Child Labour Convention (C182) has been ratified by 178 nations, while 7 countries (Cuba, Eritrea, Marshall Islands, Myanmar, Palau, Somalia, Tuvalu) have yet to ratify it.
-The Minimum Age Convention (C138) has been ratified by 167 countries, while 18 countries have yet to ratify it.
-Notably, Australia, the United States, Canada, Mexico, and Bangladesh, are all member states that have not ratified the Minimum Age Convention (C138).
+The Worst Forms of Child Labour Convention (C182) has been ratified by all 187 member states of the ILO, making it a "universal ratification" that proves there is an existing international allegiance which deems society should not hold space for the terrible forms of child labour.
+The Minimum Age Convention (C138) has been ratified by 167 countries, while 16 countries have yet to ratify it.
+Notably, Australia, the United States, and Bangladesh, are all member states that have not ratified the Minimum Age Convention (C138).

 Unsafe labour practices

 Operating under the mantra that “decent work is safe work,” the ILO Programme on Safety and Health at Work and the Environment, SafeWork, has the goal of making work safer for all.
 According to the ILO, someone dies from a work-related accident or disease every 15 seconds.
 Unsafe labour practices have a long, sordid history.
 From the 1911 Triangle Shirtwaist Factory fire to the 2013 fertilizer explosion in West, Texas, industrial disasters negatively affect the lives of workers and their dependents with high associated economic costs.
 Since its creation in 1919, ensuring worker safety has been one of the ILO’s fundamental missions.
 The ILO has over its history adopted several conventions that have the goal of maximising worker safety and health.
 Currently, there are three fundamental conventions that are in effect: the Occupation Safety and Health Convention (C155, 1981), the Occupational Health Services Convention (C161, 1985), and the Promotional Framework for Occupational Safety and Health Convention (C187, 2006).
 The most recent convention has the stated aim of “promoting a preventative safety and health culture and progressively achieving a safe and healthy working environment.”
 One challenge that the ILO faces is the low ratification levels of the fundamental health and safety conventions.
 C155, C161, and C187 have been ratified by 60, 31, and 25 nations respectively.
 From the perspective of the ILO failing to meet the expectations delineated in the conventions are examples of international labor standards violations.